MarcosRidley/goldenContactFront/README.md

 ## To run this project:

-You can view and use the project live at [https://goldencontact.vercel.app/](its deployed address.)
+You can view and use the project live at [its deployed address](https://goldencontact.vercel.app/)

 You can also clone this repository and run it locally with this source code: